Was ist eine WAF (Web Application Firewall)?

 API Discovery and Protection

 A WAF should provide API discovery and protection that offers visibility, enforcement and mitigation of all forms of API abuse and manipulation, whether for on-premises or cloud-hosted environments.
+It should cover the OWASP Top 10 API Security Risks.
+As many of those risks are associated with the application business logic, it should be able to map the application API business logic and mitigate BLA in real-time.

 Integration with Bot Management Solutions